Are you planning to visit Pakistan? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Pakistan.

 Electricity in Pakistan

-In Pakistan the power plugs and sockets are of type C and D. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Pakistan the power plug sockets are of type C and D. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Pakistan?

-In Pakistan the power plugs and sockets are of type C and D. Check out the following pictures.
+In Pakistan the power plug sockets are of type C and D. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and D.